Skip to additional navigation Skip to content

 How often will the bins be emptied?

-Collection dates for the new glass bin will be detailed on a new collection calendar that we distribute each year at the end of November.
-However, we plan to collect the new bins on the same day as your current grey bin collections, but on a six-week cycle.
+Collection dates for the new glass bin have now been detailed on a new collection calendar delivered to households in November.
+We plan to collect the new bins on the same day as your current grey bin collections, but on a six-week cycle.

 What do I do if my bin is lost or damaged?